Why was there a change to the Priority Points System?

 Philanthropic gifts are any contribution made by you or on your behalf, including contributions from a donor advised fund, foundation or employer contribution.
-Pursuant to tax law changes in the Tax Cuts and Jobs Act of 2017, payments made to the Buckeye Club, President’s Club or for premium seating are no longer considered charitable gifts.
+Pursuant to tax law changes in the Tax Cuts and Jobs Act of 2017, ticket related payments made to the Buckeye Club or for premium seating are no longer considered charitable gifts.
 Due to IRS requirements, IRA contributions are also excluded from this calculation.

-What is an Athletics payment?
+What is Athletics giving?

 Will I receive points for my premium seat payments that are no longer tax deductible?

 Yes.
 You will receive points for all premium seat payments, which include Club Seats, Suites and PSL’s, not including the cost of tickets.